 With all the tests coming back negative Iain and I had both secretly pinned our hopes on Rosie just being a little delayed, that nothing was really the matter and she would grow out of it.
 We were shocked a few weeks later when I took the call to say that the muscle biopsy revealed Rosie had a rare form of muscular dystrophy – Nemaline Rod Myopathy.

 We were both so scared.
 There has never been anything like this in either of our families before.
 We trawled the internet looking for stories to help us understand what it meant for Rosie and all of our futures but found it difficult to find information about the condition.
 We were directed to the Muscular Dystrophy Campaign website which gave us some really useful information, but we’d discovered our precious baby girl had a potentially life-limiting and disabling condition and we desperately wanted to find and meet families who were going through the same thing to get a realistic, practical and honest view of what life was like for all involved.

 At the time we struggled to find what we were looking for but now realise why; the condition is rare, less than 50 people have it in the UK.
 Sadly, it’s reported that 66% of babies born with the condition don’t live long enough to see their second birthday and thirdly the condition can present in many different ways, so it’s not quite a simple ‘one condition fits all’.

-Our angel Rosie has Nemaline Rod Myopathy but what does it really mean?
-We don’t know.
-She may walk, she may not.
-She may not live to celebrate her 5th birthday – she might live into old age.
-All we know is, we’ll take nothing for granted.
+Our angel Rosie has Nemaline Rod Myopathy and Complex 1 deficiency but what does this mean for Rosie’s future?
+No-one really knows.
+What we do know is that we’ll take nothing for granted.
 We’ll love, cherish and give Rosie everything we can to make sure she has a happy, healthy and amazing life – however long that will be.